AmiralSAS/lab-entrance/README.md

 Informations :
 --------------

-* Public is what the client will get
+* public/ folder is where we put pages for the client

 Roadmap :
 ---------